alan-turing-institute/data-safe-haven/docs/tutorial/quick_overview/why-might-you-use-a-safe-haven.md

-PLACEHOLDER
+# Why might you use a Safe Haven?

-insert text on reasons to use safe haven
+PLACEHOLDER: insert text on reasons to use safe haven